SCIInstitute/ShapeWorks/docs/users/install.md

 ## Installing ShapeWorks on Linux

-Please make sure that you download the [latest ShapeWorks binary release](https://github.com/SCIInstitute/ShapeWorks/releases/latest) or up-to-date development builds from the master branch for [Linux](https://github.com/SCIInstitute/ShapeWorks/releases/tag/dev-linux). *Please understand that these are in-progress development builds, not official releases.*
+Please make sure that you download the [latest ShapeWorks binary release](https://github.com/SCIInstitute/ShapeWorks/releases/latest), or up-to-date development builds from the master branch for [Linux](https://github.com/SCIInstitute/ShapeWorks/releases/tag/dev-linux). *Please understand that these are in-progress development builds, not official releases.*

 ShapeWorks comes with [python examples](../use-cases/use-cases.md) to get you started.
-To run them you will need python with a few packages.
-The easist way to **install** them is to run:
+To run them, you will need python with a few packages.
+The easiest way to **install** them is to run:

 ```
 $ source ./conda_installs.sh